cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Network Infrastructures (PDF 2).md

 ```
 ## Filtering
-To solve, it is necessary to install appropriate frequency filters at the customers premises to avoid interferences with the voice service. plitter is installed before connecting the line
+To solve, it is necessary to install appropriate frequency filters at the customers premises to avoid interferences with the voice service.
+Splitter is installed before connecting the line
 to phone / DSL modem.

 ## Echo cancelled